Linda K Sienkiewicz

 We also taught Lil to be gentle with Clementine, who did not like big hugs or surprises, like loud noises or being jumped at.
 The relationship between them blossomed and Clem grew to trust all children.

-Clementine helped us to feel joy again after the death of our son five months prior.
+Clementine helped us to feel joy again after the suicide of our eldest son five months prior.
 She gave us something positive to focus on.
 We taught her tricks and games.
 We played with her.
 We walked her every single day, sometimes twice, through our neighborhood, the city park, the woods, and downtown.

 Astonishingly, we discovered people who lived blocks from us recognized her.
 They would ask, “Oh!
 Is that Clementine?”
 Apparently she ran away from her previous owners so often that everyone knew her.